Lakshminarayananc/agile-web-development-report/report.md

 * **The use of test-driven development will be mandated.** With all the other things they need to learn, this may feel painful to students at first.
 This is exactly the reason why students are unlikely to adopt it by themselves, and why it should be mandated.

-* **The preparation of the Scrum sprints will be guided more carefully.
-Explicit sprint goals will be set.** This will give students a better understanding of Scrum.
+* **The preparation of the Scrum sprints will be guided more carefully.** This will give students a better understanding of Scrum.

+* **Deployment will be part of the first sprint.** This will structure the work better, give students a specific goal, and help customers get what they want.
+(The deployment can be either to a test server provided by the course or to a server provided by the customer.)

 * **Specific times will be set aside for customer interaction.**